fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 considered experimental in Flux.
 No guarantees are provided as the feature may be modified in backwards incompatible ways or removed without warning.

-### Postbuild Variable Substitution
+### Post build variable substitution

-With `spec.postBuild.substitute` you can provide a map of key/value pairs holding the variables to be substituted in the final YAML manifest, after kustomize build.
+With `.spec.postBuild.substitute` you can provide a map of key-value pairs holding the variables to be substituted in the final YAML manifest, after kustomize build.

-With `spec.postBuild.substituteFrom` you can provide a list of ConfigMaps and Secrets from which the variables are loaded.
-The ConfigMap and Secret data keys are used as the var names.
+With `.spec.postBuild.substituteFrom` you can provide a list of ConfigMaps and Secrets from which the variables are loaded.
+The ConfigMap and Secret data keys are used as the variable names.

-The `spec.postBuild.substituteFrom.optional` field indicates how the controller should handle a referenced ConfigMap or Secret being absent at reconciliation time.
-The controller's default behavior ― with `optional` unspecified or set to `false` ― has it fail reconciliation if the referenced object is missing.
+The `.spec.postBuild.substituteFrom.optional` field indicates how the controller should handle a referenced ConfigMap or Secret being absent at reconciliation time.
+The controller's default behavior ― with `optional` unspecified or set to `false` ― it has failed reconciliation if the referenced object is missing.
 By setting the `optional` field to `true`, you can indicate that the controller should use the referenced object if it's there, but also tolerate its absence, treating that